rosado-io/docs/deploy-on-your-cloud/helm.md

 - `kubectl` with a version matching the Kubernetes server version.
 For example, if the server is 1.21, then you should be using the latest version of `kubectl` 1.21.x.
 - Helm v3.
 You should use the latest version.
+- Docker daemon.
+You need to be able to run Docker container on your local machine.
+If Docker daemon is unavailable, you need to download the binary release of Authgear to proceed.
+See [Download binary release](#down-binary-release) for details.

+### Download binary release

+> This step is optional if your local machine has a running Docker daemon.

+If for some reason your local machine cannot have Docker daemon running, you can download the binary release of Authgear.

+- Visit [https://github.com/authgear/authgear-server/releases](https://github.com/authgear/authgear-server/releases) to download the binary.
+- You should choose a release closest to your intended version of Authgear.
+- Currently, the binary is built for linux amd64 only.
+- The name of the binary is in the format `authgear-<platform>-<arch>-<tag>` and `authgear-portal-<platform>-<arch>-<tag>`.
+- You need to download both.

+The following guide assumes you have downloaded the binary to your working directory and renamed them to `./authgear` and `./authgear-portal` respectively.

 ### Obtain a domain name